JonasFrey96/jonasfrey96.github.io/about.md

 I am currently a master student at the **ETH Zurich** in **Robotic, Systems and Control**.
 This blog documents my personal projects and especially my master's thesis.
+I will dive into topics I personally find interesting and worth sharing.

 Everything I publish is just my personal opinion and I am not representing the ETH or any other affiliated institutions.